 Learning in America’s University City

 From our home office in Cambridge, Massachusetts, Envoys conducts a range of programs for international students during the Thanksgiving break.
-Scheduled courses on academic writing, graphic design, and photography provide opportunities for students to build their strengths and explore new passions, while optional test preparation modules meet the needs of individual learners.
-All students explore Boston together, including visits to the Museum of Science, Faneuil Hall, the Freedom Trail, as well as private tours of area universities.
+Students explore Boston together, including visits to the Museum of Science, Faneuil Hall, the Freedom Trail, as well as private tours of area universities.

 The Freedom Trail

 A fun-filled ‘Amazing Race’ takes us on this 2.5-mile-long path through 16 locations significant to the history of the United States.

 We go behind the scenes at one of the world’s most prestigious universities.